On the Iitaka conjecture for anticanonical divisors in positive characteristic: Partial Results on

-This result is an analogue of \cite[theorem 3.8]{anti}.
-In order to prove it, the author uses techniques involving canonical bundle formula results as in \cite{Ambro}.
-In positive characteristics, we do not have the same results in such generality, but only when the general fibre of the fibration we are considering is a curve.
+The goal of this section is the proof of $C_{n,n-1}^-$ in positive characteristic when the relative dimension of the fibration is one and the target has zero anticanonical Iitaka dimension.
+In particular, the main result is an injectivity theorem like Corollary \ref{restriction EG} for fibrations of relative dimension $1$ and it is an analogue of \cite[Theorem 3.8]{anti}.
+To prove it in characteristic $0$, the author uses techniques involving canonical bundle formula results as in \cite{Ambro}.
+In positive characteristic, we do not have the same results in such generality.
+Nonetheless, when the general fibre is a curve, the results in \cite{Jakub} are sufficient for our purposes.